AdamSLevy/go-doc/README.md

   can be included with `-stdlib`.
 Imports can be omitted with the `-no-imports` flag.
 This is very useful when dealing with overloaded package names.
 - The path to the file and line of a requested symbol is shown as a comment below the rendered symbol.
-This can be omitted with `-no-location`.A
+This can be omitted with `-no-location`.
 - If the `-open` flag is set, instead of showing the docs, the file containing a requested symbol is opened using EDITOR.